priyankavokuda/rgbd_detection/README.md

-# Object classification using RGB-D data
+# Object detection using RGB-D data

 RGB-D detection pipeline with object proposals by EdgeBoxes and object classification by Multimodal CNN.